tum-esi/PhysicalAttackCamera/Utilities/ML_Models/README.md

-# Collection of ML models used in our R+R work
+# Collection of ML models used in our work

-This is a collection of R+R models that were used in our R+R work:
+This is a collection of ML models that were used in our work:

 * [ResNet50](./ResNet/)
 * [ConvNeXt L](./ConvNeXt/)